 What do you think?
 Will scientists develop SpiNNaker enough to create a perfect model of the human brain?
 Leave your impressions and thoughts in the comments below.

-Subscribe with us to stay tuned for more exciting science and technology related articles.
-You can also follow us on our social media channels mentioned below.
+Subscribe with us to stay tuned for more exciting articles.
+You can also follow us on our social media channels for more updates.